 How often users will need the information on each type of display

-Because users don't know when problems are going to occur, they need to know the answer to the basic status monitoring question ("Is everything OK?") continuously.
+Because users don't know when problems are going to occur, they need to know the answer to the basic problem scanning question ("Is everything OK?") continuously.
 Depending on how often metrics are refreshed, this may be every minute, hour, day, week, or month.